alexandermendes/stack-builder/README.md

 ## Version

-Unfortunately, as this application was built in 2014, before I began using git for version control, I could not find the final version of the application.
+Unfortunately, as this application was built in 2014 (before I began using git for version control) I could not find the final version of the application.
 The version included here was still a work in progress but gives some idea of what was built.
 Further, I compiled the application for distribution using (using NetBeans, as far as I remember) and this compiled version is all